 What Happens After Spinal Cord Injury Rehabilitation?

-Following discharge, many of our patients stay on at Shepherd Center to take advantage of our day program.
+Following discharge, many of our patients stay on at Shepherd Center to take advantage of our Spinal Cord Injury Day Program.
 This allows patients, who no longer need 24-hour nursing care, to continue their recovery and rehabilitation while living in our residence center next door.

 Day Program services are focused on the functional return of skills necessary for community reintegration.
-Services may include physical or occupational therapy, nursing, respiratory therapy, counseling sessions, therapeutic recreation and educational training sessions.
+Services may include physical or occupational therapy, nursing, respiratory therapy, counseling sessions, recreation therapy and educational training sessions.

 Depending on your goals, you may need these services for a few days or a few weeks.

 The Day Program also helps minimize the chance of further medical complications that are secondary to the neurological injury or illness.